hoodiecrow/ANStoX/README.md

 In these cases, `` alpha.ans `` and `` beta.ans `` are source files containing documentation tags, test tags, and code tags.
 The code tags are printed to the code file by `` anstocode.awk ``, the test tags to the test file by `` anstotest.awk ``, and the content of the documentation and code tags are printed in different ways to the readme document by `` anstomd.awk `` and to the thedoc document by `` anstotex.awk ``.
 The `` dict.txt `` file is a special case which will be explained below.

 Note that the .tex document is incomplete: it needs at least a preamble, which you will have to supply.
+It does stick an end document to the end, at least.

 ## Tags
 ### Documentation text